00Fjongl/js-extra/Minification/mini.md

 `Math.random()*2\|0` | Randomly return truthy or falsy values | `Math.random()<.5`

 ## Minor Adjustments
-Logic, ternary operators, and arrow functions often need sets of parentheses in order to execute statements in groups.
+Logic, ternary operators, and arrow functions tend to use parentheses to run groups of statements.
 In these situations, code such as `(isFinite(c)?b:a)()` is preferable to `isFinite(c)?b():a()`, even though they are the same size.
 It creates a set of parentheses at no cost to size, and their singular return value can be abused to make more room.
 ```js
 isFinite(c)||(console.log('c is infinite'),isNaN(c)?b():a());

 //parentheses abused
 isFinite(c)||(console.log('c is infinite'),isNaN(c)?b:a)();
 ```
-The same can also be done with bracket notation (e.g. `array1&&array1[delete array1,4]`), although some cases may interfere with its return value.
+The same can also be done with bracket notation (e.g. `array1&&array1[delete array1,4]`), although some cases will disrupt its return value.
 Beyond function returns and conditionals, the method is applicable to working with keywords, default parameters, passing arguments, and efficiently reassigning variables.
-Expression interpolation and unused function arguments also serve as space.
+Expression interpolation and unused function arguments can also behave this way.

 ### Synonymous Code
-Unfortunately, some pieces of code have optimizations so situational that the challenge lies in recognizing it, rather than developing a method.
-While some of the more applicable techniques are shared, not all can be covered.
-Further minification may involve locating niche "synonyms."
+Unfortunately, some pieces of code have optimizations so situational that the challenge lies in recognition, rather than revision.
+While some less uncommon, more applicable techniques are shared, not all are covered.
+Further revisions may involve locating niche "synonyms."

 Consider some of the shorthand assignment operators.
 They can be applied to many scenarios, if approached creatively.
 ```js